NextCenturyCorporation/MCS/TASK_LIST.md

 #### Retrieval - Obstacles

+Summary:

+Obstacle Retrieval tasks require a common-sense understanding of occlusion.
+You must find the soccer ball, which may or may not be hidden behind “obstacle” furniture (furniture which you can see through, but cannot walk through), and then use PickupObject on the ball to pick it up, which completes the scenario.

 Details:

 - You start in a room containing many objects, including furniture and toys.
 Your goal is to find and pick up the soccer ball, located somewhere in the room.